University of Göttingen: Student life

 There is an old saying about life in Göttingen, still inscribed in Latin nowadays on the wall of the entrance to the Ratskeller (the restaurant located in the basement of the old town hall): Extra Gottingam non est vita, si est vita, non est ita (There is no life outside Göttingen.
 Even if it is life, it is no life like here).

 The university offers eight snack shops and six Mensas serving lunch at low prices for the students.
 One Mensa also provides dinner for students.

 Notable people

-Notable people that have studied or taught at Georg-August University include the American banker J. P. Morgan, the seismologist Beno Gutenberg, the endocrinologist Hakaru Hashimoto, who studied there before World War I, and several notable Nobel laureates like Max Planck and Werner Heisenberg.
-Heinrich Heine, the famous German poet, studied law and was awarded the degree of Dr.iur.
-Anthropologist Marlina Flassy earned her doctorate there, before becoming the first woman and indigenous Papuan to be appointed Dean at Cenderawasih University.
+Apart from those celebrities mentioned above, notable people that have studied or taught at Georg-August University include the American banker J. P. Morgan, the seismologist Beno Gutenberg, the endocrinologist Hakaru Hashimoto, who studied there before World War I, and several notable Nobel laureates like Max Planck and Werner Heisenberg.
+Anthropologist Marlina Flassy earned her doctorate in Göttingen, before becoming the first woman and indigenous Papuan to be appointed Dean at Cenderawasih University.

-Jürgen Habermas, a German philosopher and sociologist, pursued his study here in Göttingen.
-Later, Richard von Weizsäcker, the former President of Germany, earned his Dr.Jur. here.
-Gerhard Schröder, the former Chancellor of Germany, also graduated from the school of law in Göttingen.

-Klemens Wenzel Lothar von Metternich, later diplomat and Prime Minister of Austria, and Wilhelm von Humboldt, who later established the University of Berlin, Arthur Schopenhauer, the German philosopher.
-The Brothers Grimm had taught here and compiled the first German Dictionary.
-In the 19th century, Gustav von Hugo and Rudolf von Jhering, a jurist who created the theory of culpa in contrahendo and wrote Battle for Right, taught here and maintained the reputation of the faculty of law, as well as Otto von Bismarck, the main creator and the first Chancellor of the second German Empire.

 The German inventor of the jet engine, Pabst von Ohain, also studied aerodynamics under Ludwig Prandtl.
-Edmund Husserl, the philosopher and known as the father of phenomenology, taught here.
-Max Weber, the sociologist studied here for one term.
-Carl Friedrich Gauss taught here in the 19th century.
-Bernhard Riemann, Peter Gustav Lejeune Dirichlet and a number of significant mathematicians made their contributions to mathematics here.
-Professor Gunther Heinrich von Berg, Doctor of Law taught at the University 1794 to 1800 and later entered politics.
+Professor Gunther Heinrich von Berg (Doctor of Law), taught at the University of Göttingen between 1794 and 1800 before he entered politics.